RAF SCULTHORPE HERITAGE CENTRE

 • Operation Jiu Jitsu

-During the early part of the Cold War, Strategic Air Command (SAC) wanted to know what Capabilitys the Soviet Union had in regards of radar and its numbers of its air force.
+During the early part of the Cold War, Strategic Air Command (SAC) wanted to know what capabilities the Soviet Union had in terms of long range bomber airfields.

 You can find out more about these missons at the RAF Sculthorpe Heritage Centre.........